Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 • Total Annual Fees Paid: $795 * 12 = $9,540

-The Solution: Migrating to a Fairer Platform
+The Solution: How to Migrate from Substack to a Fairer Platform

 1. Postion's Platform Fee (5%): $5,000 * 5% = $250 per month